-The prediction of links has been the subject of much research and has been approached from many angles.
-Various heuristic methods have typically been proposed to determine the scores for every node pair.
-These techniques rely on structural data regarding the pair of nodes under consideration, such as their shortest path and overlapped neighbours.
-Preferential attachment and familiar neighbors are two metrics used to gather data regarding one-hop neighbors and determine these scores [7].
-In addition, it has been suggested to include data about connections extending more than one hop using higherlevel heuristic approaches like SimRank, PageRank, and Katz, as well as second-order heuristic strategies such as resource allocation and Adamic-Adar.
+regarding one-hop neighbors and determine these scores [7].
+In addition, it has been suggested to include data about connections extending more than one hop using higher-level heuristic approaches like SimRank, PageRank, and Katz, as well as second-order heuristic strategies such as resource allocation and Adamic-Adar.
 These heuristic techniques are highly efficient for link prediction.
 Most heuristic techniques rely on manually designed structural information, which can limit their applicability.
 To overcome this drawback, embedding-based techniques have been recommended [8].
 These approaches use the connections between nodes to learn node embeddings, which are then used to calculate similarity scores.
-Matrix factorization is commonly used to learn node embeddings by breaking down the graph's adjacency matrix.
+Matrix factorization is commonly used to learn node embeddings by breaking down the graph adjacency matrix.
 Other techniques like Deepwalk and node2vec use random walks to generate Skip-Gram embeddings [9].
 LINK [10] learns to categorize the presence of links based on the connectivity information in each row of the adjacency matrix.
 However, embedding methods can be brutal to generalize due to their performance being influenced by the sparsity of the input graph.

-Recently, there have been attempts to use Graph Neural Networks (GNNs) for link prediction, as they are effective at learning graph representations.
+Recently, there have been attempts to use graph neural networks (GNNs) for link prediction, as they are effective at learning graph representations.
 GAE and VGAE [11] use GCNs to learn node representations in an auto-encoder architecture to recreate the input graph.
 Link prediction has seen various GNN architectures, many of which are based on the GAE.
 However, SEAL [12] takes a different approach by reformulating the link prediction task to include subgraph classification.
 Rather than directly predicting links, SEAL performs the task of graph classification.
 To do this, it samples enclosing graphs around every target link to compose a dataset.
 [13] proposed several measures based on the structural data of nodes for link prediction.
-Common neighbours (CN) is one of the most commonly used measures.
+Common neighbours (CNs) are one of the most commonly used measures.
 CN measures the similarity between two nodes by the number of shared neighbours, as proposed by [14].
 Using CN, normalization techniques like Sorensen's index and Jaccard coefficient, as mentioned in [15], can increase link prediction accuracy.

-To calculate the probability of a link between two nodes, a weight is given to each shared neighbour in preferential connection and resource allocation is evaluated [16].
-Recently, [17] proposed a novel similarity measure depending on the tree-augmented naive (TAN) Bayes likelihood-based model.
+To calculate the probability of a link between two nodes, a weight is given to each shared neighbour in preferential connection, and resource allocation is evaluated [16].
+Recently, the paper [17] proposed a novel similarity measure depending on the tree-augmented naive (TAN) Bayes likelihood-based model.
 Better link predictions are produced by the TAN model because it considers the relationship among shared CN [18].
 The global structural information of nodes, including paths and errands, has also been the subject of numerous studies [19].
 Each pair of connected nodes has had its similarity evaluated using local path techniques based on the two- and three-hop neighbours of each other [20].
 The similarity score was calculated using all paths of various lengths between nodes in [21].
 At the same time, the SimRank technique was proposed, which assumes that if two nodes are connected to the same nodes, they are comparable.
-Notation and their explanation are shown in table 1.
+Notation and its explanation are shown in Table 1.